 Some of us lost a sizable percentage of our crypto holdings by trusting “reputable” crypto exchanges only to have them suddenly disappear with customer funds.
-This happened way too many times to people as recently as in 2022.
-It’s still happening!
-Celsius, Voyager, BlockFi and of course FTX all went down and took customer’s funds with them into Chapter 11.
+This has happened way too many times.
+Celsius, Voyager, BlockFi and of course FTX… all went down and took customer’s funds with them into Chapter 11.

 Some of us have lost funds because an IT person had access to a password stored on a server.